Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 Back-end DBMS: MySQL
 ```

-The `flag` table contained one record:
+The target did not directly print the queried value.
+SQLMap instead used conditional database delays and measured the response time to infer the data one character at a time.

+The extracted record was:

 ```text
 THM{....}
 ```

-No clear-text response directly exposed the database value.
-SQLMap inferred each character by comparing response delays caused by conditional database sleep operations.

 ### Flag 3 - Registration Username Availability Check

+The fourth flag found was Flag 3.

-The registration page performed an asynchronous username availability request:
+The registration page performed an asynchronous username availability check:

 ```text
 /register/user-check?username=<VALUE>